Ricardosgeral/relier/README.md

 ***Calibration* pushbutton**, to update readings

-If you modify  the *m* and *b* parameters of any of the sensors, you need to push the *Calibration* button, in order to see the influence on the pressure and turbidity values.
+If you modify  the *m* and *b* parameters of any of the sensors, you need to push the *Calibration* button, in order to see the influence on the pressure and/or turbidity values.

 ***Zero* pushbutton**, for *'zeroing'* the values of the pressure sensors